What is a Brow Lift?

 A brow lift, also known as a forehead lift or forehead rejuvenation, is a procedure commonly used to treat eyebrow ptosis.
 Eyebrow ptosis is more commonly known as drooping eyebrows.
 Age and heredity are the two main reasons why eyebrows become droopy.

-A brow lift may be used to attempt to return the eyebrow to its natural position.
+For some patients, the brow droop causes obstruction of vision.
+A brow lift may be used to attempt to return the eyebrow to its natural position in order to improve vision.
 The natural brow position in men is generally on the brow bone with a flatter (less arched) contour.
 In women, the natural brow position is generally just above the brow bone with the arc approximately at the outer edge of the colored part of the eye (known as the lateral limbus).
 However, everyone’s natural appearance is different.
 We use a customized approach that considers your unique facial characteristics and helps you obtain the best results.

 What is the Brow Lift Procedure Like?